Five common branding myths

 If you have been in business for a while and have never gone through a branding process, it’s not too late.
 The second best time is now.

-If you want some free guidance on how to get started in the branding process, I am offering my Brand Podium Workshop on April 28 at 11 a.m.
-PST.
+If you need help in getting started with the branding process, join the waitlist for my free Brand You masterclass.
 We’ll talk about the three pillars of branding and how to apply them to your business so you can skip the myths and start seeing the impact a strong brand can have on your business’s growth.